hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 These technologies will be highly transformative and impactful, but artists won't be obsolete; we'll always need and value human artists, in some form.

-Maybe the word "artist," will start to describe algorithms.
-There are other words, like "[computer](https://en.wikipedia.org/wiki/Computer_(occupation))", that used to refer to people and now refer to machines.
+Perhaps the word "artist" could start to describe algorithms.
+A "[computer](https://en.wikipedia.org/wiki/Computer_(occupation))" used to be a person and now it's a machine.
 But even if that happens, people will know the difference, just like we know the difference between a human messenger and Instant Messenger.

 # "Laws": First Draft